• Skip to content

 If your baby is formula fed or you’re considering giving them formula, consult your GP or a dietitian before using or changing to a low-lactose or lactose-free infant formula.
 If your child is under 6 months, avoid using soy-based infant formula.

 Talk to your GP if you’re thinking of using Lacteeze drops in expressed breastmilk or Lacteeze tablets.
-There’s some debate about the effectiveness of these treatments.
-Also talk to your GP if you want to try replacing breastmilk or alternating breastmilk with formula, or you’re generally worried about your baby’s nutrition.
+These treatments are supposed to help break down lactose and reduce symptoms of lactose intolerance, but it’s not clear how well they work.
+Also talk to your GP if you’re thinking about replacing breastmilk or trying mixed feeding or you’re generally worried about your baby’s nutrition.

-Treatment and management: lactose intolerance in older children and teenagers
+Lactose intolerance treatment and management in older children and teenagers

 If your older or teenage child is diagnosed with lactose intolerance, you can reduce the amount of lactose in their diet.
 But you don’t need to get rid of products with lactose completely, especially if your child eats only small amounts of them with other foods during the day.